41st Battalion, Royal New South Wales Regiment: Between the World Wars

 In 1918, the original militia unit, which did not deploy overseas during World War I, was amalgamated with the 12th (Byron) Infantry AMF to form the 2nd Battalion, 41st Infantry after the Citizens Force was reorganised to form multi-battalion regiments which were numbered after units of the AIF with which they had been associated.
 The Australian Governor-General Sir Ronald Munro Ferguson presented the King's Colours to the 41st Bn AIF on 23 August 1920 at The Domain, Brisbane.
 In 1921, the decision was made to disband all of the AIF and to perpetuate their battle honours and traditions by reforming the Citizens Force along the same lines as the AIF, with the multi-battalion regiments being redesignated as separate battalions and adopting the unit colour patches and battle honours of the AIF.
 Consequently, the 2nd Battalion, 41st Infantry was redesignated as the 41st Battalion.

 In 1927, territorial designations were adopted and the battalion adopted the title 41st Battalion (The Byron Regiment).
 The motto Mors Ante Pudorem was also approved at this time.
 Unit Colours were presented to the 41st Bn (The Byron Scottish) in Grafton, NSW on 27 March 1927 during the annual training camp.
+With the Byron Scottish territorial titles combining the Scottish Rifles heritage with the Byron regimental title.
 In 1929, the compulsory training scheme was suspended by the Scullin Labor government, and this, combined with the economic hardships of the Great Depression led to a decline in the number of recruits.
 As a result, the battalion was amalgamated with the 2nd Battalion to form the 2nd/41st Battalion.
 In 1933, these two units were delinked, however, the 41st Battalion was amalgamated with the 33rd Battalion to form the 33rd/41st Battalion.
 They remained linked until 1936 when tensions in Europe meant that the government decided to double the size of the Militia.